TheShadowtf/Advanced-LAN-Scanner/README.md

 # What this does today

-(Features already implemented in the repository you shared)

 * Concurrent ping sweep + ARP table read to find live hosts on targets.
 * Flexible target input: CIDR, ranges, wildcards, file lists (`utils.expand_targets`).
 * MAC address extraction from ARP and local/online OUI vendor lookup with caching (`utils.get_mac_vendor`).